Derby County Community Trust has been taking part in the Rams in Kenya trip for the past seven years.

 Since its first trip in 2012, the initiative has grown from 13 volunteers on the first visit to 73 on the latest.
 Over 300 volunteers have now taken part across the seven trips.

-Due to the amazing growth, the scheme now works with four partner projects, Jubilee, Ungana, Cherish and Mama Kerry schools, where work has continued from previous visits and we’ve started new partnerships too.
+Due to the amazing growth, the scheme now works with five partner projects, Jubilee, Ungana, Cherish, Mama Kerry and Chaddy Mission schools, where work has continued from previous visits and we’ve started new partnerships too.

 Across the projects, volunteers spend their time funding the installation of running water, building classrooms, providing resources, supporting teachers and completing maintenance and site improvement.

 This year, at Jubilee, a new secure library was built with enlarged windows to ensure a more comfortable learning environment, whilst all existing classrooms and the kitchen were repainted.
 As well as this, foundations were dug for five new classrooms and books were supplied for all six of the year groups.

 Work began on an outer classroom at Ungana on the sixth Rams in Kenya trip last year and this was completed this time around, whilst the school gates were repaired and painted, as well as being supplied with two stronger locks.